According to a recent survey, 54% of employers believe soft skills are highly important.

 4. Problem solving

-Problem solving skills depend on your ability to use analytical and creative thinking to find solutions.
+Problem solving skills refer to your ability to use analytical and creative thinking to find solutions.
 No matter what industry you’re in, problem-solving soft skills will always be valuable on some level because every job will have issues that need to be resolved.

 Ultimately, candidates who can tackle problems and find simple solutions will always be in high demand.